Information Governance

 As a minimum, TEC Quality certified organisations must:

-• Have mechanisms in place that ensure customers, service users and carers know how their information will be used.
+- Have procedures and mechanisms in place that ensure customers, service users and carers know how their personal information will be used and which enable customers, service users and carers to access this information.

-• Have written procedures to manage the use of social media.
+- Have written procedures to manage the organisational and staff use of social media.

-• Be able to demonstrate compliance with Cyber Essentials (self-certificated) as a minimum.
+- Be able to demonstrate robust Cyber Security for their organisation.
+Compliance with Cyber Essentials (self-certificated) or DSPT as a minimum.

 *DPIA is a process which helps assess privacy risks to individuals in the collection, use and disclosure of personal information.